aiapo/RepoGrabberGrapher/README.md

 Where *YOUR_RGDS_FILE* is the RGDS exported from RepoGrabber for repository and refactoring information.

-You also may use HTTP directly, but be aware on large datasets this can be slow/undesired.
-Planning to locally download the RGDS if this is choosen, but it's not implemented.
+You also may use HTTP directly, and the tool with temporarly download the dataset while it imports in the file.
+Only on remote imports after import, the file will be deleted.

 ### Open
 The webpage should open automatically in your default browser, but it is located at localhost:8000 as well.